Past event!

 | P | Saturday 31st January, 2026 |

 The evening’s events will feature a panel discussion from some brilliant speakers covering a wide range of bases from human rights monitors in The Occupied West Bank to deep familiarity with the experiences of our own political prisoners in the UK and changes to protest rights.
 There will also be some gorgeous music from renowned fiddler and singer Mikey Kenney and local musicians.
-There will be a pot luck and a raffle with any contributions welcome!
+There will be a pot luck dinner, contributions of dishes welcome (clearly labelled for allergies), and raffle with generous prizes from local businesses!

 Speakers: